'The voice of rugby' - Eddie Butler's remarkable life

 "What stands out for me most about Eddie is he was ok with being the brightest in the room," said Lewis.

 "He was ok with being intelligent.
-He did not play up to that image, that most of us have been guilty of at one time or another, of Welshmen being a bit twp.
-Far from it.
+He did not play up to that image, that most of us have been guilty of at one time or another.

 "He wore that intelligence and brightness so lightly.
 So inclusively.
 And much as Eddie didn't always need that many words, so some people do not need all their names.
 Grav, Benny, Eddie.
 We've been lucky to have known them all."